I'm Noah Keate and welcome to my JournoPortfolio page.

 While studying at Warwick, I wrote over 250 articles for The Boar, Warwick's award winning student newspaper, writing for every section.
 I also wrote for Perspectives, Backbench and Meridian and I presented shows broadcast on Warwick's student radio station 'RAW 1251AM'.

 I've been involved with local print, online and broadcast journalism.
-I've written culture pieces for the Inside Cambridge website and EastLife magazine, as well as news pieces for Kenilworth Nub News.
-While at News Associates, I wrote for their in-house website: South West Londoner.
-I was also a researcher for the community radio station 'Cambridge 105 Radio', booking guests for the politics show to ensure a wide variety of views are heard.
+I've written culture pieces for the Inside Cambridge website and EastLife magazine, as well as news pieces for Kenilworth Nub News and South West Londoner.
+I have also been a researcher for the community radio station 'Cambridge 105 Radio'.

-I wrote a chapter in the book 'Prime Minister Priti...And other things that never happened', which was published by Biteback in July 2021 and helped the LBC presenter Iain Dale with his book 'On this Day in Politics: Britain's Political History in 365 Days' by researching stories and contributing first drafts of chapters.
-The book was published by Allen and Unwin UK in October 2022.
+I wrote a chapter in the book 'Prime Minister Priti...And other things that never happened', which was published in July 2021.
+I also contributed to LBC presenter Iain Dale’s book 'On this Day in Politics: Britain's Political History in 365 Days' by researching stories and writing first drafts of several chapters.
+The book was published in October 2022.

-In August 2022, I also completed a week of work experience at Politico.
-This involved joining morning meetings and helping the London team with research.
-It required working well in a team while being independent and using my initiative as I complied Liz Truss' promises made during the leadership campaign.
-Referencing was particularly important to ensure my findings were built on concrete statements and evidence.
-The work experience was valuable for teaching me how long term projects develop and come together when working independently as part of a team.
+In August 2022, I completed a week of work at POLITICO helping the London team with research where my main task was to compile Liz Truss' promises made during the leadership campaign.
+Referencing was particularly important to ensure my findings were built on concrete evidence.
+The work experience was valuable for teaching me how long-term projects develop and come together when working independently as part of a team.

-Technically, I am experienced with using WordPress, PhotoShop, InDesign and Audacity.
-Furthermore, I am adept at driving a radio desk, thinking of timely pitches, communicating with editors, fitting a house style and promoting my work on social media.
+Technically, I am experienced using WordPress, PhotoShop, InDesign and Audacity.
+Furthermore, I am adept at driving a radio desk, thinking of timely pitches, communicating with editors, fitting a house-style and promoting my work on social media.